KyTDK/Moderator-Bot/docs/faq.md

 # FAQ Integration Guide

 This document describes the public interface for managing FAQ entries from external services (for example, the dashboard).
-The bot listens for FAQ commands on Redis and exposes two guild-level settings that gate behaviour.
+The bot listens for FAQ commands on Redis and exposes a handful of guild-level settings that gate behaviour.

 ---